bridgecrewio/redshirts/README.md

   --log-level=(error|warn|info|debug|ERROR|WARN|INFO|DEBUG)
       [default: warn] Set the log level for the execution.
 Can also be set with the LOG_LEVEL environment variable.
 Use 'debug' for granular logging, which will be required for any support cases.
-You can log individual responses using the environment variable REDSHIRT_LOG_API_RESPONSES=true.
+You can log individual responses using the environment variable REDSHIRTS_LOG_API_RESPONSES=true.
 You can also disable all logging by setting DISABLE_LOGS=true as an environment variable.
 This is not recommended, as you may miss important processing messages.
 All logs will be written to the stderr stream.